Pao1aG/ReactApp2021/Readme.md

 ## Description

- Our group created an application where the user can login and search for events near their city and save those that they are intested in.
+Users can create an account and search for events by location or artist and save them to their profile.
+Web application developed using MongoDB/Mongoose, Express.js, React, Node.js, and Material-UI as a CSS React Library.

  ---